ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

   ```
   {: pre}

-- RHEL/CentOS:
+- RHEL/CentOS
   ```
   yum install parted
   ```
   {: pre}

-To create a file system with `parted` follow these steps:
+To create a file system with `parted` follow these steps.

 1. Run `parted`.